 7.2 Summary of Performance

-The Faculty Vice Principal should provide a holistic summary of the probationer’s performance highlighting any relevant points, including for Grade 7 probationers, suitability for progression to Grade 8.
+The Faculty/Deputy Vice Principal should provide a holistic summary of the probationer’s performance highlighting any relevant points, including for Grade 7 probationers, suitability for progression to Grade 8.
 (250-word limit)

 CONFIRMATION

 A copy of the probationary documentation has been provided to the probationer.
 Choose an item.